13 Reasons Why (2017–2020)

 Little Fires Everywhere (2020)

-Based on the hit 2017 novel by Celeste Ng, this limited series stars Reese Witherspoon and Kerry Washington as suburban mothers from different socioeconomic backgrounds who become intertwined in a fiery drama.
+Based on the hit 2017 novel by Celeste Ng, this limited series stars Reese Witherspoon and Kerry Washington as suburban mothers from very different backgrounds who become intertwined in a fiery drama.
 Amy Talkington ’93BC, ’99SOA co-wrote and co-executive produced the show.
 Stream on Hulu.

 The Looming Tower (2018)